mcinglis/c-style/readme.md

 **Write correct, readable, simple and maintainable software, and tune it when you're done**, with benchmarks to identify the choke points.
 Also, modern compilers *will* change computational complexities.
 Simplicity can often lead you to the best solution anyway: it's easier to write a linked list than it is to get an array to grow, but it's harder to index a list than it is to index an array.

-Also, backwards compatibility (e.g. ANSI C) isn't a huge priority for me.
+Backwards compatibility (e.g. ANSI C) is rarely important to me.
 In my opinion, backwards compatibility holds everyone back.
 I think we should use new technologies and new techniques if we can, to move everyone forward, if only a bit.

 If you don't agree with something, that's perfectly fine.
 Pick and choose what you like, and what works for your own situation.
 These rules are just my preferences, and work well for what I do, and what I care about.